 Caucus in District 50.

-that re-wrote the Minority Business Plan for the City of Asheville and
+re-wrote the Minority Business Plan for the City of Asheville and Buncombe

-the Past 1st Vice and President of the Asheville Branch of the
+Past 1st Vice and President of the Asheville Branch of the National

-National Association for the Advancement of Colored People; a Civil
+Association for the Advancement of Colored People; a Civil Rights

-Southern Legal Resource Center, a non-profit organization that
+Emeritus of the Southern Legal Resource Center, a non-profit

-coordinates legal assistance for persons whose civil or Constitutional
+organization that coordinates legal assistance for persons whose civil

-rights have been violated in connection with Southern Heritage issues.
+or Constitutional rights have been violated in connection with Southern

 HK is presently the President of Southern